blindpandas/bookworm/docs/bookworm.md

 #### Taking Notes

 While reading a book, you can press Ctrl + N (or select the "Take Note" menu item from the "Annotations" menu to take a note.
 The note will be added at the current position of the cursor.
 You'll be asked to provide the title and the content for the note.
-Type the desired title and content, and then click the Ok button.
+Type the desired title and content, and then click the OK button.
 A note will be added at the current location.

 When you navigate to a page containing at least one note, you will hear a little sound indicating the existence of a note in the current page..